kyma-project/kyma/tests/perf/README.md

 Environment variables
 - **CLUSTER_DOMAIN_NAME**, is the domain name of the target Kyma load test cluster
-- TBD

 Test execution tags
-- **testName**, is the name of test which every test should provide in test code implementation.
+- **testName**, is the name of test scenario which every test should provide in test code implementation.
+- **component**, the component or area which tested this tag also should be provided with test script
+- **SHAID**, SHA id of master branch which used for tests, this will be provided with Kyma performance test runner and test script should not provide

 This information will be used later on [grafana](https://grafana.perf.kyma-project.io/d/ReuNR5Aik/kyma-performance-test-results?orgId=1) to filter test results
-- TBD

-An example k6 test testing Kyma Gateway, with predefined tag name ```testName```
+An example k6 test testing Kyma Gateway, with predefined tag name ```testName``` and ```component```

 ```javascript
 import http from "k6/http"